 (5) Sections 73 and 74 do not apply to a submission made in opposition to an application.

-[Section 72A inserted by No. 9 of 2018 s.
+[Section 72A inserted: No. 9 of 2018 s.
 41.]

 73. Objecting to applications, general right and rules as to

 (1) A person who is authorised to intervene in any proceedings relating to an application may instead or in addition exercise that right by way of objection.